benallfree/awesome-pocketbase/README.md

 ## D

-- [libpb](https://github.com/Hax-io/libpb) - PocketBase client wrapper for D with automagic serialization and deserialization to and from JSON
+- [libpb](https://github.com/Hax-io/libpb) - PocketBase client wrapper for D with automagic serialization and deserialization to and from JSON.

 ## Unofficial PocketBase Clients (SDKs)